 The “SC” Sculpted Cut was designed for a sleeker look and a narrower side profile to allow custom and raised Handlebar configurations to clear when in the lock position.
 This cut is wider than the Stock Harley Road Glide “Special” windshield and Harley Road Glide Standard windshields while still providing coverage comparable to the larger stock CVO Windshield.

 All sizes of windshields are based on what we call vertical height.
 This height is measured from the center dash to the top edge of the windshield.
 Since we have changed the slope angle of the screen, this is the best way for us to provide a reference that can be shared between Clearview Shields and the Road Glide owner.
 It is a more true way of judging height, from the riders perspective while sitting on the bike, to a determined point on the ground 50’ in front of the bike.

 The final Reviews

 Eventually, the Small and the X-Large were developed to meet the end needs of a select number of these Road Glide Owners.
-All who participated in this process gave us great feedback and pictures of the before and after windshields which we will be sharing with you, the rider, in Blogs to come.
+All who participated in this process gave us great feedback and pictures of the before and after windshields which we will be sharing with you, the rider, in Blogs we call “Rider Profiles“.
 Each Blog will feature a specific rider.
 We will provide the Road Glide model they own, their body height and inseam, as well as any modifications they may have made to the bike.
 We will also include their responses to our questionnaire regarding fit, finish, and performance and of course any last words they wish to provide with the idea of helping you decide what height would work the best for you, given their criteria and end choice of screens.

 The experience is beneficial not just for us and the test riders but you, the end user, who has come to trust Clearview Shields in producing the highest quality replacement windshields.